mohdyel/video_recorder/README.md

 Interface: Python GUI handles all user interactions, delegates recording/deletion/rendering tasks to the C# library via a simple bindings layer.

 Requirements
-- Python 3.9+: for interface or run exe file directory
+- Python 3.9+: for interface or run exe file directorly